port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/sentry.md

 ## Let's Test It

-In this section, we'll explore the webhook event data that is received from Sentry whenever an issue or comment is added to your project.
-We'll also delve into how the entity is finally created in Port by using the webhook configuration.
+This section includes a sample webhook event sent from Sentry when an issue or comment is created.
+In addition, it includes the entity created from the event based on the webhook configuration provided in the previous section.

 ### Payload

-Below is an example of the payload structure sent to the webhook URL after a new issue or comment is added:
+Here is an example of the payload structure sent to the webhook URL when a Sentry issue or comment is created:

 <details>
 <summary> Sentry issue webhook event payload</summary>